darrinlallen/darrinlallen/README.md

  🔭 I’m currently working on an artificial intelligence project

- 🌱 I’m and learning from a fire hydrant!!!!
+ 🌱 and learning from a fire hydrant!!!!

 💬 Ask me about **Node.js, React, Firebase... html, css javascript**